tecnobabble/vulnfeed_2_tenb/README.md

 ### Suggested operations
 * Run the script on a scheduled basis; daily is likely frequently enough.
 The script checks for and should not create duplicates.
+* If an advisory is released that specifies vulnerabilites that do not yet have published plugins, the script will check for and create a query when plugins do exist, as long as the advisory is still recent enough to be in the feed.
 * Run the script multiple times with different feeds specified to get multiple feeds into Tenable.sc.

 ### Basic workflow under the hood